ros2/ros2_documentation/source/Tutorials/Demos/Quality-of-Service.rst

 Prerequisites
 -------------
-This tutorial assumes you have a `working ROS 2 installation </Installation/>` and OpenCV.
+This tutorial assumes you have a :doc:`working ROS 2 installation <../../Installation>` and OpenCV.
 See the `OpenCV documentation <http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction>`__ for its installation instructions.
 You will also need the ROS package ``image_tools``.